ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 CORS parameters of the AWS S3 bucket should be modified so that the requests that are coming from another origin to play the VODs can be processed.

-Go to your ``` AWS -> Services -> S3 -> Buckets -> "Your Bucket" -> Permissions``` And at the bottom of the page, there is Cross-origin resource sharing (CORS).
+Go to your ``` AWS -> Services -> S3 -> Buckets -> "Your Bucket" -> Permissions```

+At the bottom of the page, there is Cross-origin resource sharing (CORS).
 The CORS configuration, written in JSON, defines a way for client web applications that are loaded in one domain to interact with resources in a different domain."

-Click Edit->` and paste the code provided below:
+Click Edit and paste the code provided below:

+You need to put your AMS domain address to the allowed origins field.

 ```json
     [